peterbourgon/diskv/README.md

 )

 func main() {
-	// flatTransform is the simplest possible Transform function,
-	// and will put all of the data files into the root directory. flatTransform := func(s string) []string { return []string{""} }
+	// Simple transform function to put all of the data files into the root directory. flatTransform := func(s string) []string { return []string{""} }

-	// Initialize a new diskv store, rooted at "my-store-dir".
-	// Use flatTransform to place data, and keep a 1MB cache. s := diskv.NewStore("my-store-dir", flatTransform, 1024*1024)
+	// Initialize a new diskv store, rooted at "my-store-dir", with a 1MB cache. s := diskv.NewStore("my-store-dir", flatTransform, 1024*1024)

 	// Write three bytes to the key "alpha".